IDA's Milestones for Animals

 1986

-IDA sues the U.S. Department of Agriculture for its unwillingness to end the gross irresponsibilities and cruelties taking place on the UC Berkeley campus.
-The USDA responds by issuing a cease and desist order against the university and fines it $12,000.
+IDA sues the U.S. Department of Agriculture for its unwillingness to end the gross irresponsibilities and cruelties taking place on the UC Berkeley campus in Calif.
+The agency responds by issuing a cease and desist order against the university and fines it $12,000.

 IDA campaigns to prevent state funding of a proposed animal research facility at UC Berkeley.
 The precedent-setting campaign results in the legislature holding back millions of dollars until major changes in the system and animal care are put in place.